codeinaire/CFA-Major-Project-3-Backend/README.md

 ### Hand Over Activities

 Once the project is complete the project manager will guide the clients through the use of the website.
 A new database will be set up for the use with the website to store participants details.
 The application will be deployed to a server of their choice and the appropriate environmental variables will be configured for the website.

+### Maintenance and Support

+I've decided to continue to work with my clients to complete this project

 Approval: